3 Microaggressions in the Workplace: How Women Can Respond

 Sit with it: discern WHY it was so bothersome to you

-Take action: develop a plan for how you will address this situation NOW, or in the future.
+Take action: develop a plan for how you will address this situation NOW.

 Letting these microaggressions persist is akin to handing our girls a workplace with not a glass ceiling, but a steel roof.
 We have to cast a light on these microaggressions, eliminating them one at a time, diligently and persistently, together.